mizchi/skin.js/README.md

 }
 ```

-'data-value' attribute is set by Skinny#set.
+'data-value' attribute is set by Skin#set.
 It is combined with hash object under root.

-## Skinny does NOT have...
+## Skin does NOT have...

+- Iterative value apply (I don't want to intercept libraries somthing)
+- escape html (you should do by your way)
 - EventHandler
 - EventDispather
 - And Other Architect Elements